-The market for antifreeze proteins (AFPs) is estimated at USD 4 million in 2020; it is projected to grow at a CAGR of 36.3% to reach USD 27 million by 2026.
+The market for antifreeze proteins (AFPs) is estimated at USD 4.25 million in 2020; it is projected to grow at a CAGR of 36.3% to reach USD 27.22 million in 2026.
 Antifreeze proteins inhibit ice growth and prevent recrystallization, hence averting tissue damage.
 Presently, antifreeze proteins have shown a lot of potential in commercial applications.
 The food industry is a significant sector where antifreeze proteins can be applied.
 Using the methods and the protocols of transgenesis, antifreeze proteins can be introduced into a variety of organisms and plants in order to enhance their resistance to cold.
 Antifreeze proteins function in two ways by lowering the freezing point of water as well as preventing the growth of ice crystals and recrystallization during frozen storage.
 These proteins are required in relatively small amounts to exhibit their functional activity, which suggests AFPs as possible additives for foods in the future.

 The antifreeze proteins market is dominated by few globally established players such as Nichirei Corporation.
 (Japan), Kaneka Corporation (Japan), A/F Protein Inc. (US), Sirona Biochem (Canada), Unilever (Netherlands), and ProtoKinetix, Inc. (US).
 These players have adopted growth strategies such as expansions and aquisitions to increase their presence in the global market.

 To know about the assumptions considered for the study download the pdf brochure